octobercms/docs/3.x/cms/features/flash-messages.md

 ---
-subtitle: Give your users an update on the outcome of a request.
+subtitle: Display a message about the outcome of a request.
 ---
 # Flash Messages